openxc/rearview-camera/README.md

    vehicles](/vehicle-interface/index.html))
 1. USB hub

-FordBackupCam requires a connection from the Android device to a Vehicle Interface (installation instructions [here](/vehicle-interface/index.html)).
+The app requires a connection from the Android device to a Vehicle Interface (installation instructions [here](/vehicle-interface/index.html)).
 As both the webcam and the VI require a full-sized USB connection, a USB hub is required to connect both the CAN Translator and the USB webcam to the Android device.
 However, the VI can be connected via bluetooth in which case you don't need a USB hub as only 1 USB device will be plugged in.

 ## Installation instructions

 1. Install OpenXC Enabler application on android device
 1. Run `ndk-build` to compile the native camera library.
-1. Install FordBackupCam application on same device
+1. Install the RearviewCamera application on the device
 1. Restart tablet (optionally, manually launch application after completing steps 4-10.
 This must only be done once after installation
 1. Mount android device in vehicle